Skip to main content

 In June 1968, Governor John Connally appointed Reavley to the Texas Supreme Court to complete the remainder of retiring Associate Justice James R. Norvell’s term.
 It was an election year, so Reavley had to run a campaign to remain on the Court.
 He defeated James Denton in the hotly contested Democratic primary and then ran unopposed in the November 1968 election.
 Reavley was re-elected to the Court in 1974.
 One of the aspects of the Supreme Court that Judge Reavley enjoyed the most was that he, and not a law clerk, could write all his own opinions.
 Reavley could give each case its due diligence and carefully craft his thoughts.
 In all, he wrote 92 opinions for the Texas Supreme Court.

 Judge Reavley resigned from the Supreme Court in October 5, 1977 to teach and go back into private practice.
-He took a position with Scott & Douglas in Austin from 1977 to 1979, which afforded him the privilege to practice law with his eldest son Thomas, who also worked for the law firm.
+He took a position with Scott and Douglas in Austin from 1977 to 1979, which afforded him the privilege to practice law with his eldest son Thomas, who also worked for the law firm.
 In 1978, he was a Special Judge for the Texas Court of Criminal Appeals.
 Reavley also contemplated becoming President of the Southwestern Legal Foundation in Dallas between 1978 and 1979.

 Instead of taking this job or staying at Scott and Douglas, Reavley ultimately ended up back in the courtroom as a judge on the United States Fifth Circuit Court of Appeals.
 President Jimmy Carter nominated him on May 17, 1979 and the Senate confirmed Reavley’s appointment July 12, 1979.
 Reavley worked hard on the Circuit Court, giving his opinions on thousands of cases.
 While on the court, Judge Reavley served as a member on a number of committees for the Judicial Conference of the United States, including: the Court Administration Committee (1984-1987), the Federal State Jurisdiction Committee (1987-1989, Chair 1990-1992), the Ad Hoc Committee on Asbestos Litigation (Chair, 1990-1991), the Committee on Gender-Based Legislation (1991-1992), and the International Judicial Relations Committee (1993-1996).
 It was also during his time on the Fifth Circuit Court of Appeals that Judge Reavley got a Master of Laws degree from the University of Virginia School of Law (1982-1983).
 Although he assumed senior status on the Circuit Court in 1990, Judge Reavley remains an active senior judge to the present day.
 One of the advantages of senior status is that Judge Reavley can select the cases on which he wishes to work and sit on other U. S. Circuit Courts besides the Fifth.
 To date, the only Circuit Court Judge Reavley has not made a ruling with is the Fourth Circuit Court.